Daiz/typescript-webapp-template/README.md

 # Webpack & Typescript Boilerplate

-This is my personal boilerplate for getting quickly started with Webpack & TypeScript projects.
+This is my personal lean boilerplate for getting quickly started with Webpack & TypeScript projects.

 It's intended to be used with [Visual Studio Code](https://code.visualstudio.com/) or another code that supports automatic formatting with [Prettier](https://prettier.io/) on saving.